sshyran/wp-tevko-responsive-images/readme.txt

 **Important notes**

+* As of WordPress 4.4, images are responsive by default.
+If you are on WordPress 4.4 or plan to update, you will not need to install this plugin.

+If you have had this plugin installed since before version 2.5 but are running version 4.4 of WordPress, it is important that you leave the plugin installed.
+This is because all versions of the plugin before version 2.5 relied on a `data-sizes` attribute being present on an image in order to provide the responsive markup needed.
+If the plugin in this case is removed, then images in posts will be left with invalid markup.
+We are working to address this issue, and you can keep track of our progress here at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/issues/178.

+You can still use the plugin for advanced image compression support or as a simple way to include the picturefill script.
+The plugin will fall back to WordPress default functions if responsive image support is detected in your installation.

 * Version 3.1.0 includes important changes that make this plugin compatible with WordPress version 4.4.
 Upgrading is highly recommended.

 * As of version 2.5.0, the plugin adds `srcset` and `sizes` attributes to images on the front end instead of adding them to the image markup saved in posts.